1922 in Germany: Politically motivated trials

-In response to the Law for the Protection of the Republic, a number of organizations which espoused anti-republican sentiment, were dissolved.
-In the trial of ex-Captain Manfred von Killinger in May for abetting the murder of Erzberger it became apparent that there must have been parties behind the scenes, but the identities of the parties remained unknown, and the accused was acquitted, although his connection with the murderers of Erzberger was not in doubt.
-The actual murderers of Rathenau, the engineer Hermann Fischer and Naval Lieutenant (retired) Erwin Kern, had escaped arrest and condemnation by suicide.
+In response to the Law for the Protection of the Republic, a number of organizations which espoused anti-republican sentiment were dissolved, including the Organisation Consul, which was responsible for the assassinations of Matthias Erzberger on 26 August 1921 and Walther Rathenau on 24 June 1922.
+In the trial of ex-Captain Manfred von Killinger in May for abetting the murder of Erzberger, the two assassins to whom Killinger had given the orders escaped and Killinger was acquitted, although his connection with the murderers of Erzberger was not in doubt.
+The murderers of Rathenau, the engineer Hermann Fischer and Naval Lieutenant (retired) Erwin Kern, had escaped arrest and condemnation by suicide.
 A number of persons who were accused partly of complicity, partly of abetting or assisting, were brought before the new court in October.
+Thirteen were convicted.

 A political trial held at Munich was of quite a different character.
 The author Freiherr Hubert von Leoprechting was on trial for high treason.
 This man was accused of being in the pay of Dard, the French envoy in Munich, who left the city for good a few days before the trial.
 It came out in the trial that Dard had acquainted the accused with the plans for separating South from North Germany, and that these plans were, if necessary, to be assisted by an advance of French troops through the Main valley.
 He was condemned to imprisonment for life and loss of civil rights.

 Wolfgang Kapp, the instigator of the notorious Kapp Putsch of March 1920, was going to put to trial, but died before he could put on trial.